-- DNA methylation changes in pace with change in chronological age. - Several prediction models for estimating chronological age have been developed, but none have been optimised for an adolescent population. - We have conducted a pilot study based on datasets from research databases that cover ten different studies and 1000 individuals in relevant age groups. - The method appears to have less variation than the image-based methods in use now, and it has no endpoint. - We need more data from different parts of the world, where there are variations in heritage and environment.
+DNA methylation changes in pace with change in chronological age, and theefore, several prediction models for estimating chronological age have been developed.
+However, none have been optimised for an adolescent population.
+We have conducted a pilot study based on datasets from research databases that cover ten different studies and 1000 individuals in relevant age groups (12-25 years old).
+The method appears to have less variation than the image-based methods that are used in BioAlder, and it has no endpoint.
+We need more data from different parts of the world, where there are variations in heritage and environment.
 This would enable validation of the method on different populations.